- Food Marketing

 - educational technology: e-learning environments and use of social media for learning

-Associate Professor Dawn Birch joined the School of Business at the University of the Sunshine Coast in May 2017 in the role of Associate Professor of Postgraduate Business.
+Associate Professor Dawn Birch joined the USC Business School at USC in May 2017 in the role of Associate Professor of Postgraduate Business.

 - Chartered Institute of Management, Affiliate Professional Member, UK